hai5nguy/akaamo_app/README.md

-# Progressive Web App
+# AKA Alpha Mu Omega App

-Description
+This is the mobile app for the Alpha Mu Omega chapter of AKA.

 ## Installation
 Node v7.10.1, npm v4.2.0